Tesla (band)

-They have sold at least 14 million albums in the United States.
-The band is ranked at No. 22 on VH1's 100 Greatest Artists of Hair Metal, and have been described as a "thinking man's hair metal band".

 History

 Formation and Mechanical Resonance (1981–1988)

 The band City Kidd was renamed Tesla during the recording of their first album, 1986's Mechanical Resonance, on the advice of their manager that City Kidd was not a great name (in addition, there was already another band going by that name).
 The band derived their name, certain album and song titles, and some song content from events relating to inventor and electrical engineer Nikola Tesla.
 Along with the band's next two studio albums, Mechanical Resonance was produced by Michael Barbiero and Steve Thompson.

-The band's original line-up consisted of lead vocalist Jeff Keith, guitarists Frank Hannon and Tommy Skeoch, bassist Brian Wheat, and drummer Robert Contreras, who was soon replaced by ex-Eric Martin Band drummer Troy Luccketta.
+The band's original lineup consisted of lead vocalist Jeff Keith, guitarists Frank Hannon and Tommy Skeoch, bassist Brian Wheat, and drummer Robert Contreras, who was soon replaced by ex-Eric Martin Band drummer Troy Luccketta.

 In the early days of their career, Tesla toured with David Lee Roth, Alice Cooper, Def Leppard, and Poison, which resulted in the band being categorized as a glam metal band.
-The band's members resented this labelling.
-The band, according to Troy Luccketta, now does not mind being called a part of that scene.
+The band's members resented this labeling.
+The band, according to Troy Luccketta, now does not mind being labeled as a part of that scene.

-The band released Mechanical Resonance LIVE on August 26, 2016, featuring live versions of every song from the original album, including a bonus track, "Save That Goodness," produced by Def Leppard guitarist Phil Collen.

 The Great Radio Controversy and Psychotic Supper (1989–1993)

 The band released their second album, The Great Radio Controversy, in 1989.
 The album helped solidify the band's growing reputation and fan base, and produced five hit singles, including the power ballad "Love Song".

 In 1990, Tesla released Five Man Acoustical Jam, a live album featuring acoustic renditions of hits such as "Comin' Atcha Live", "Gettin' Better", "Modern Day Cowboy", and "Love Song".
-The album also featured a number of covers most notably a version of "Signs", a 1971 hit by the Five Man Electrical Band.
+The album also featured a number of covers, most notably a version of "Signs", a 1971 hit by the Five Man Electrical Band.

 In 1991, the band released their third studio album Psychotic Supper.
 The band itself considers this to be their best album according to their official web site.
-The 1998 Japanese reissue import of Psychotic Supper contains one previously unreleased song, "Rock the Nation", as well as the songs "I Ain't Superstitious", and "Run Run Run", both of which had only been previously available as b-sides to two singles from The Great Radio Controversy.
+The 1998 Japanese reissue import of Psychotic Supper contains one previously unreleased song, "Rock the Nation", as well as the songs "I Ain't Superstitious", and "Run Run Run", both of which had only been previously available as B-sides to two singles from The Great Radio Controversy.